-Traveling vagabond style after completing the compulsory 3-year military service is a phenomenon that has become part of the Israeli culture.
-It is characterized by being low in money but rich in time.
-My trip lasted close to two years, and it was a response to an internal call to go out, to experience freedom, and to explore the world and myself.
+After completing the compulsory 3-year military service, traveling vagabond style is a phenomenon that has become part of the Israeli culture.
+Characterized by being low in money but rich in time.
+My trip lasted close to two years, and it was a response to an internal call to go out, experience freedom, and explore the world and myself.

-Editing the photos from those years, it’s easy to notice how digital technology has freed our approach to photography as a rich and inexpensive way to document our lives, which was not affordable with the 35mm film of the past.
+Editing the photos from those years, I can see how digital technology has freed our approach to photography and made it a rich and inexpensive way to document our lives.
+Something that was not affordable with the 35mm film of the past.
 Looking at these photos also brings up thoughts about the relationship between a photograph and a memory.
 The famous photographer Ansel Adams said: “A great photograph is one that fully expresses what one feels, in the deepest sense, about what is being photographed.”
-I think that in my 1982-1983 photographs, I did not have such high aspirations; instead, I was only freezing in my memory bank a brief slice of wonderous experience.
-I am grateful to have these photos in such good condition, and it’s because they were snapped as slides and not as a print film.
-I find that reflecting on memories from those years conjures up general impressions rather than detailed travel itineraries.
+In my 1982-1983 photographs, I did not share Ansel Adams’ high aspirations; instead, I was just freezing a brief slice of wondrous experience in my memory bank.
+I am grateful to have these photos in such good condition.
+It’s because they were snapped as slides and not as a print film.
+Reflecting on memories from those years conjures up general impressions but not many specific details of travel itineraries.